You can hear Tomorrowland Speedway before you see it as you make your way into Tomorrowland!

 This is a huge driving attraction where children 32” or taller can actually drive!

-The ride was originally known as the Grand Prix Raceway, and then was expanded just 2 years later in 1973.
+The ride was originally known as the Grand Prix Raceway, and was then expanded just 2 years later in 1973.
 It underwent refurbishment in 1994, and then again in 2008 when it was renamed the Tomorrowland Speedway.

 The Queue